 - OTC Market Securities: UBS will accept OTCBB & Pink sheet order flow upon customer request and handle in an agency capacity only by routing all such order flow to firms that are engaged in OTC market-making.

 UBS provides order information to third parties to the extent required to process, settle or clear client transactions or for purposes of complying with regulatory obligations.
 Consistent with its practice of cooperating with regulators, UBS provides information on client activities to regulators upon request, where validly made in connection with inquiries, investigations or examinations, or as otherwise required by law or regulation.
 UBS also provides information when required or subpoenaed, as part of administrative, civil or criminal proceedings.

 UBS reserves the right at its sole discretion to modify, suspend, or cancel any of its order handling protocols, without notice, when adverse market conditions exist, as determined by UBS.

 UBS participates as a "Retail Member Organization" (RMO) that has the capability to route "Retail Orders" to SRO Retail Platforms.
-In order for UBS to utilize these Retail Platforms we must obtain your prior written representation that substantially all of your orders qualify as "retail orders" under applicable SRO rules or you may alternatively indicate that individual orders are "retail orders" by setting FIX tag 582=5.
+In order for UBS to utilize these Retail Platforms we must obtain your prior written representation that substantially all of your orders qualify as "retail orders" under applicable SRO rules or you may alternatively indicate that individual orders are "retail orders" by setting the relevant FIX tag.
 The market centers operating these Retail Platforms require UBS to obtain an annual written representation, and the attestation must be executed between UBS, as the RMO, and your firm.

 In some limited cases, UBS may request that a client route a stock away in the event of a regulatory restriction, system outage or irregular trading behavior.